1 arrested, 1 sought in murder of man found in Natchitoches pond

 Detectives said the body had been in the water for several days.
 The remains were sent to Shreveport for an autopsy to confirm the identity and determine the cause of death, which investigators have still not released.

-The sheriff’s office says detectives have released limited information in an effort to avoid jeopardizing the investigation, but they say three search warrants were executed in undisclosed areas near Natchitoches.
+The sheriff’s office says detectives have released limited information to avoid jeopardizing the investigation, but they say three search warrants were executed in undisclosed areas near Natchitoches.

 On Friday afternoon, detectives with sufficient evidence and probable cause submitted criminal arrest warrants to a Tenth Judicial District Court Judge for the arrest of two suspects believed to be involved in the murder of Joshua Humphries.